MetPX/sarracenia/doc/sr_post.1.rst

   subscribers will not be able to make copies quickly enough in any event, so there is little benefit, in say, 100 posts of the same file in the same second.
   It is wise set an upper limit on the frequency of posting a given file. (default: 5s)
+  Note: if a file is still open, or has been closed after its previous post, then during process exit processing it will be posted again, even if the interval is not respected, in order to provide the most accurate final post.

 [--shim_skip_parent_open_files] EXPERIMENTAL